Preparing Your Car - Winning rally drivers prep their cars thoroughly!

 Rally Round's highly experienced mechanics share a few tricks of the trade

 There are few experiences more disappointing than setting out on a great driving adventure only to fall by the wayside with a broken car.
-This often happens because the owner has neglected a few basic preparation issues whilst spending an awful lot of money on stuff that doesn’t really matter.
+This often happens because the owner has neglected a few basic preparation issues while spending an awful lot of money on stuff that doesn't really matter.

 So, to keep you on the road, we offer the following advice in the hope that it proves useful, whatever type of rally you do.
 Some of it is written with long-distance events in mind and will be less relevant to shorter rallies closer to home.
 Some of it will be old-hat to seasoned veterans, some of it might seem too technical for novices.
 You might not agree with all of it.
-But it has taken many years, plenty of mistakes, lots of grazed knuckles and countless Anglo Saxon oaths to get here, so if you take just one useful tip from it we’ll be happy.
+But it has taken many years, plenty of mistakes, lots of grazed knuckles and many Anglo Saxon oaths to get here, so if you take just one useful tip, we'll be happy.